Defective Convolutional Networks: Experiments

 \section{Experiments}

-In this section, we provide extensive experimental analyses on the robustness of defective CNNs against black-box attacks.
-To better evaluate this point, we suggest that we should examine the target model against transfer-based attacks, decision-based attacks, and additive Gaussian noise.

 In real-world tasks, attackers usually cannot access the parameters of the target models and thus need to transfer adversarial examples generated by their models.
-This setting of attack is referred to as transfer-based attacks~\cite{liu2016delving,kurakin2016adversarial}.
-Sometimes, attackers can get the final model decision and raise the more powerful decision-based attacks~\cite{brendel2017decision}.
+This setting of attack is referred to as transfer-based attacks~\citep{liu2016delving,kurakin2016adversarial}.
+Sometimes, attackers can get the final model decision and raise the more powerful decision-based attacks~\citep{brendel2017decision}.
 Both the two types of black-box attack are available in most real-world scenarios and should be considered.
-Recently, \cite{ford2019adversarial} bridge the adversarial robustness and corruption robustness \cite{hendrycks2018benchmarking}, and points out that a successful adversarial defend method should also effectively defense against additive Gaussian noise.
-Also, the additive Gaussian noise can be viewed as a type of black-box attack since the noise distribution has nothing to do with the parameters of tested models.
-Therefore, we also test the performance of target models against additive Gaussian noise.
+Recently, \cite{ford2019adversarial} bridge the adversarial robustness and corruption robustness~\citep{hendrycks2018benchmarking}, and points out that a successful adversarial defend method should also effectively defend against additive Gaussian noise.
+Therefore, to meet the requirements for practical systems, we examine the performance of models against transfer-based attacks, decision-based attacks, and additive Gaussian noise.

-We first test the robustness of defective CNN against transfer-based attacks, decision-based attacks, additive Gaussian noise, and then make ablation studies on possible design choices of defective CNN.
-Since we alter the network architecture and may pick up different potentially robust features following the argument in \cite{ilyas2019adversarial}, we also carefully study the robustness in the gray-box setting.
-Due to space limitation, we list the results of gray-box attacks, white-box attacks, and transfer-based attacks from ensemble models in Appendix~\ref{appendix:More Experiment Result}.
+In the following sections, we evaluate the robustness of defective CNNs with different architectures and compare with state-of-the-art defense methods against transfer-based attacks, and then make ablation studies on possible design choices of defective CNN.
+Due to space limitation, we list the experiments of decision-based attacks, additive Gaussian noise, gray-box attacks, white-box attacks, and more results of transfer-based attacks in Appendix~\ref{appendix:More Experiment Result}.

-Note that, in this paper, all the successful defense rates except the rates listed in Table 2 are calculated on the samples whose corresponding original images can be classified correctly by the tested model.
+Note that, in this paper, all the successful defense rates except the rates listed in Table \ref{Table 0}, \ref{Table 1} are calculated on the samples whose corresponding original images can be classified correctly by the tested model.
 This can erase the influence of test accuracy that different models have different test accuracy on clean data, and thus help evaluate the robustness of models.